browserengineering/book/book/graphics.md

 Exercises
 =========

-*Mouse wheel*: Add support for scrolling up as well as down (when you hit the up arrow).
-You shouldn't be able to scroll past the top of the page, though.
-Then, bind the `<MouseWheel>` event, which triggers when you scroll with the mouse wheel.
-The associated event object has an `event.delta` value which tells you how far and in what direction to scroll.

 *Line breaks*: Change `layout` to handle newline characters by ending the line and starting a new one.
 Increment *y* by more than 18 to give the illusion of paragraph breaks.
 There are poems embedded in "Journey to the West"; you'll now be able to make them out.

-*Clipping*: Change the `draw` to skip characters outside the 800×600 window.
-Users can't see those characters anyway.
-Make sure you use screen, not page, coordinates to determine which caracters to draw!
-This should make scrolling noticable faster for "Journey to the West".[^16]

-[^16]: We\'ll return to this optimization in [chapter 10](reflow.md).
+*Mouse wheel*: Add support for scrolling up when you hit the up arrow.
+Make sure you can't scroll past the top of the page.
+Then bind the `<MouseWheel>` event, which triggers when you scroll with the mouse wheel.[^laptop-mousewheel] The associated event object has an `event.delta` value which tells you how far and in what direction to scroll.

+[^laptop-mousewheel]: It also seems to trigger with touchpad gestures,
+    if you don't have a mouse.

 *Emoji*: Add support for emoji to our browser.
 Emoji are characters, and you can call `create_text` to draw them, but the results aren't very good.
 Instead, head to [the OpenMoji project](https://openmoji.org), download the emoji for ["grinning face"](https://openmoji.org/library/#search=smiley%20face&emoji=1F600) as a PNG file, resize it to 16×16 pixels, and save it to the same folder as the browser.
-Use the `tkinter.PhotoImage` class to load the image and then the `canvas.create_image` method to draw it to the screen.
+Use `tkinter.PhotoImage` to load the image and then `canvas.create_image` to draw it to the screen.
 You can add other emojis if you'd like 😀!

 *Resizing*: Make browser resizable.
 To do so, pass the `fill` and `expand` arguments to `canvas.pack` call and bind to the `<Configure>`